 I have lived in Kintbury for over 12 years, and have two children who attend the school.
 I am a chartered accountant by profession and my background in Finance led to me becoming a school governor with the aim of sharing my knowledge and skills in this area and making a contribution to the school and the local community.
 I am particularly impressed with the school’s nurturing and caring ethos and the dedication of its teachers.
 I am proud to be a part of that.
 When I am not getting excited about spreadsheets, I enjoy a wide range of sports.
 I am qualified FA level 1 coach and help coach the Hungerford Town Juniors team in my spare time.

-Andrew Cox, Parent Governor
+Andrew Cox, Foundation Governor

 I am a graduate of the University of Exeter (Music) and the London School of Economics (Finance).
 Since leaving the Royal Navy at the end of a six-year commission, I have worked in banking and finance, mainly in London but now much closer to home.

 I have lived in Kintbury since 2011 and, by the time they have all gone through the system, I will have seen my three sons go through Kintbury St Mary's.
 Where time allows, I am a active organist and conductor.
-My aim as a parent governor is to use my varied skillset as required to assist the school in its continued development.
+My aim as a governor is to use my varied skillset as required to assist the school in its continued development.